mingfang/docker-tyk/README.md

 The Gateway is exposed on port 8080.

 #Note
-This image was intented only for testing the entire Tyk stack quickly using Docker.
+This image was intended only for testing the entire Tyk stack quickly using Docker.